When you loose a culture, you loose the fibers of what weaves us together as a people.

 Creating a visual voice for the Navajo People whose lives have been impacted by strip mining of coal and their opposition to future coal burning power plants in the Four Corners area of the Southwest.
 Our work has been used as supporting evidence in four major Federal litigations, including desecration of family grave sites by mining, destruction of ceremonial sites, loss of grazing permits and extensive health problems caused by the mining and burning of coal on the Navajo Nation.

-Copyright © 2020 Naamehnay Project / Question of Power - All Rights Reserved.
+Copyright © 2023 Naamehnay Project, Inc / Question of Power - All Rights Reserved.